Work With Nadine

 ‘Nadine creates a warm, open atmosphere where participants feel valued, and learn to find value in their work and in themselves.’ - Ryan Hay, Scottish Youth Theatre

 Nadine draws on years of experience as an educator and creative practitioner to deliver engaging and interactive creative writing workshops with organisations from schools and universities to social justice and community organisations.
 Her workshops are fun and accessible, combining unique activities with a gentle and sincere approach to assist all skill and experience levels.
 She is available to deliver both digital and in person classes.
+Recent clients include The Arvon Foundation, and BBC Words First.

 "A thrilling performer and distinctive new voice in UK poetry" – Wigtown Book Festival